dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 ## Add container orchestrator support to an app

-The tools in Visual Studio 2017 versions 15.7 and earlier support [Docker Compose](https://docs.docker.com/compose/overview/) as the sole container orchestration solution.
+Visual Studio 2017 versions 15.7 or earlier support [Docker Compose](https://docs.docker.com/compose/overview/) as the sole container orchestration solution.
 The Docker Compose artifacts are added via **Add** > **Docker Support**.

-Visual Studio 2017 versions 15.8 and later offer two different orchestration solutions: [Docker Compose](#docker-compose) and [Service Fabric](#service-fabric).
+Visual Studio 2017 versions 15.8 or later offer two different orchestration solutions: [Docker Compose](#docker-compose) and [Service Fabric](#service-fabric).
 Right-click the project in Solution Explorer and select **Add** > **Container Orchestrator Support**.

 ### Docker Compose

 The Visual Studio Tools for Docker add a *docker-compose* project to the solution with the following files:

+* *docker-compose.dcproj* &mdash; The file representing the project.
+Contains a `<DockerTargetOS>` element indicating the OS to be used.
-* *.dockerignore*: Lists the file and directory patterns to exclude when generating a build context.
+* *.dockerignore* &mdash; Lists the file and directory patterns to exclude when generating a build context.
-* *docker-compose.yml*: The base [Docker Compose](https://docs.docker.com/compose/overview/) file used to define the collection of images to be built and run with `docker-compose build` and `docker-compose run`, respectively.
+* *docker-compose.yml* &mdash; The base [Docker Compose](https://docs.docker.com/compose/overview/) file used to define the collection of images to be built and run with `docker-compose build` and `docker-compose run`, respectively.
-* *docker-compose.override.yml*: An optional file, read by Docker Compose, with configuration overrides for services.
+* *docker-compose.override.yml* &mdash; An optional file, read by Docker Compose, with configuration overrides for services.
 Visual Studio executes `docker-compose -f "docker-compose.yml" -f "docker-compose.override.yml"` to merge these files.

 The *docker-compose.yml* file references the name of the image that's created when the project runs: